“Never say anything about yourself you do not want to come true.” – Brian Tracy

 I did things I kinda regret now, all because I chose to believe in the criticism I was being sold.

 What you choose to believe in will determine your level of self worth.
 So be mindful of that.

-The great thing is – you get to choose what you believe in.
+The good thing is – you get to choose what you believe in.
 And you can change WHAT you believe in at any given moment.

-Every time I’m with my niece and nephew, they demand my attention.
+Every time I’m with my niece and nephew, they demand my attention (when they were younger).
 Kids are full of energy after all.